KDTechniques/FetchBook/README.md

 - Although pagination for recipe fetching could improve performance, I did not implement this feature since the API endpoint does not support it.
 Similarly, the lack of access to all available cuisine types from the server-side API prevented me from implementing a sort-by-cuisine feature.

 ## 🤒 Weakest Part of the Project
-The weakest part of the project lies in the error handling for network requests.
+The weakest part of the project lies in the error handling of network requests.
 While basic error handling is implemented, there are several areas for improvement:

 - **User Feedback**: Although I could have implemented alerts for error handling, I opted not to do so.
 Instead, I provided user-friendly feedback directly in the list view using the ContentNotAvailable view.
 This approach ensures that users receive clear information about any issues without the disruption of alerts.